michaelklishin/neocons/README.md

 ## Project Maturity

-Neocons is not a young project: it is more than 1 year old, with active production use from week 1.
-It is now past 1.0, all API parts are set in stone and most documentation guides in good shape.
+Neocons is not a young project: as of October 2013, it is about 2 years old, with active production use from week 1.
+It is now moving towards `2.0` release.
+Nearly API parts are set in stone and most documentation guides in good shape.